-plain paper.
+Achieving the fit of all three nonlinear sets of data in Fig. 4 with only the three independent variables ε , w, and Sx suggests the model is at least a reasonable approximation of the optical and physical behavior of the ink-jet system.
+To examine the physical impact of spread and penetration further, the ink and halftone pattern of Fig. 4 was printed on a recycled plain paper.
 The experimental data and the fit of the model are shown in Fig. 5.
 Evident from this experiment are the following: First, the model is able to fit the data quite well.
 Moreover, the fit is achieved with a significantly higher value of Sx than one would expect for the plain paper system.
 The ink penetrates farther into the plain paper and thus has a higher effective scattering coefficient.
-However, the model may overcompensate for this scattering effect in the ink layer and, thus, requires a slightly higher value of ε to achieve a good fit with the data.
+However, the model may overcompensate for this scattering effect in the ink layer and, thus, requires a slightly higher value of e to achieve a good fit with the data.
 Moreover, the value of w which fits the data is lower for the plain paper than for the gloss-coated paper, which is the reverse of expectation.7 The value of w is related to the mean distance light travels between scattering events, and this is expected to be larger in plain papers than in coated papers.
 Perhaps this effect also has been overcompensated by the simplifying assumptions in modeling ink penetration.

 Halftone patterns were also printed for a dye-based ink on both the plain paper and the coated paper.
-The parameters used to fit the model to the data for all experiments along with the observed values of F{max} are summarized in Table I. In most cases the trends in the parameters are as expected.
-For example, the measured values of F{max} indicate the amount of lateral spread of ink on the paper and the lateral spread is greater for dyebased ink on the coated paper than on the plain paper.
-However, the amount of lateral spread is not significantly different for the pigmented ink on the two types of paper.
-But the effective increase in light scattering within the ink dot, Sx, in going from the coated paper to the plain paper is evident in both the pigment and the dye-based inks.
-In addition, the value of ε is higher for the dye-based ink, as is typically observed, but the values should not change when the paper is changed.
-That it
+The parameters used to fit the model to the data for all experiments along with the observed values of $F{\rm max}$ are summarized in Table I. In most cases the trends in the parameters are as expected.
+For example, the measured values of $F{\rm max}$ indicate the amount of lateral spread of ink on the paper and the lateral spread is greater for dyebased ink on the coated paper than on the plain paper.
+However, the amount of lateral spread is not significantly

-Figure 5.
-Reflectance versus dot area fraction for the paper between the dot (+), the mean image (o), and the ink (x) for the pigmented magenta ink printed at 300 dpi with a disperse halftone pattern on a recycled plain paper.
-The lines are drawn from the model with $\varepsilon = 0.06 \text{ m}^2/\text{g}$ and w = 0.55, measured dot gain parameters of m = 1.05 and $F{max} = 0.79$, and ink penetration modeled with Sx = 1.3.
+Figure 4.
+Reflectance versus dot area fraction for the paper between the dot (+), the mean image (o), and the ink (x) for the pigmented magenta ink printed at 300 dpi with a disperse halftone pattern on a commercial gloss paper.
+The lines are drawn from the model with $\varepsilon = 0.051 \text{ m}^2/\text{g}$ and w = 0.73, measured dot gain parameters of m = 1.05 and $F{max} = 0.79$, and ink penetration modeled with Sx = 0.5.